RedsXDD/neopywal.nvim/README.md

 - Enhanced plugin support.
 - Improved coloring for a variety of file formats.
 - Ability to change default color definitions.
-- Ability for the user to set their own custom highlight group definitions.
+- Ability to change pre-defined highlight groups.

 ## Screenshots